-Emphasis of Matter
+Emphasis of Matters

 As discussed in Note 1, the financial statements of LACERS present the fiduciary net position and changes in fiduciary net position of the Municipality of the City of Los Angeles, California, that are attributable to the transactions of LACERS.
-The financial statements do not present fairly the financial position of the entire Municipality of the City of Los Angeles, California, as of June 30, 2021 and 2020, the changes in its financial position, and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
-Our opinion is not modified with respect to this matter.
+The financial statements do not present fairly the financial position of the entire Municipality of the City of Los Angeles, California, as of June 30, 2022 and 2021, the changes in its financial position, and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinions are not modified with respect to this matter.